 What are my thresholds for choosing a budget airline over a legacy airline?

-*The length of the flight is 4 hours or less.
+?
+The length of the flight is 4 hours or less.

-*The savings are a minimum of $150 + (anything less than this is not worth it if you bring a carry-on or checked-in bag, as these bags cost $40+ per flight leg).
+?
+The savings are a minimum of $150 + (anything less than this is not worth it if you bring a carry-on or checked-in bag, as these bags cost $40+ per flight leg).

-*I will not be connecting on any other flights and have some flexibility.
+?
+I will not be connecting on any other flights and have some flexibility.

 Booking connecting flights rather than direct flights can save you money.
 While layovers may require more time, they present an opportunity to explore additional destinations briefly by booking a stopover.
 In some cases, stopovers can last up to 7 days for the same price as the flight you were already going to book.
 Use this to your advantage and make the most of your travels.
-To learn more about Stopovers, check out this blog post.

 Another way to book connecting flights is to book a flight to another continent, then have a second flight booked to the destination you want to visit.

-What do I mean by this?
 I live in South Florida, and direct flights from Miami to certain European destinations can cost over $1200.
 However, it is typically much easier to find a flight deal to Madrid or Paris from Miami for $350-$500 and then a flight to a desired European destination for less than $180.
 I have saved $500 – $700 on several routes by using this method.

-One thing to note when using this method is that there are risks when you book your separate tickets in this fashion.
+One thing to note when using this method is that there are risks when you book your separate tickets in this manner.
 I recommend NEVER booking yourself for a layover that is less than 3 hours long.
-Why?
-Because delays and cancellations due to bad weather, airline system shutdowns, and other things can happen.

 My closest airport is Ft Lauderdale.
 However, when looking for a flight deal, I will ALWAYS check the prices for routes from the other airports in my area.
 I check flight prices from MIA, PBI, and even MCO (even though it is 3 hours away).